huzeyfeyetkiner/react-101/routing-project/README.md

 # Focus of this project is React Concepts.

-## This project contain Props, useState and useEffect hooks, Routing concepts, array function
+## This project contain Props, useState and useEffect hooks, Routing concepts, array function, axios